daniel-frak/dummy4j/README.md

 The default configuration of Dummy4j uses a file-based definition provider which reads data definitions from `.yml` files inside the `resources/dummy4j` folder.
 Additionally, the default locale is `en`.

+## Why extensibility is important

+Not all data is going to be useful to the general public and not all data can be publicly shared due to company policies.
+Therefore, it is imperative a dummy data library allows for easy and maintainable extension of its data definitions.

+Furthermore, edge cases may exist where the functionality of the library must be altered.
+It is easy to imagine wanting to store data definitions in a central private repository from which the library would load them during instantiation.
+The classes themselves must, therefore, be clean, well documented and extensible.

+## Out-of-the-box dummies

+While you can easily add your own dummy data definitions, the following are available out of the box:

+* Name
+* Address
+* Lorem
+* Sci-fi

 ## Advanced usage